iterative/dvc.org/content/docs/command-reference/artifacts/get.md

 Studio [access token] and a Studio project configured with your [remote storage credentials].
 It does not require the client to have those credentials.
-If you do not have a valid Studio token, or the artifact is not tracked in the model registry, DVC will fall back to downloading the artifact from the project's default DVC remote.
+If you do not have a valid Studio token, or the artifact is not tracked in the model registry, DVC will fall back to its typical method to get files (see `dvc get`).

 ## Options